 - Download the Samsung USB Drivers for the Windows operating system running on the computer.

-Rooting the Samsung Galaxy Tab A SM-P350 smartphone running on Android 6.0.1 using CF-Auto-Root
+How to Root Samsung Galaxy Tab A SM-P350 on Android 6.0.1 Using CF-Auto-Root

 - Unlock the Developer Options on the Samsung Galaxy Tab A SM-P350 tablet so you can use the development options that are available to you on the menu.